-We read most meters once a quarter so we know how much water to charge our customers.
-You’ll see this amount referred to on your water bill as 'usage charges'.
-Usage charges are different from your fixed charges, which are for your connections to our water and wastewater systems and other systems we manage.
+We read mechanical meters every 3 months so that usage charges on your bill will be accurate.
+We receive readings from smart meters automatically.
+Usage charges differ from fixed charges, which are for connections to water and wastewater systems and other systems we manage.

-If we can’t get to the meter, we’ll leave a card and ask you to read the meter for us.
-We may not be able to read the meter if it's:
+We'll leave a self-reading card and ask you to read your mechanical meter or standpipe.
+We may not be able to read it because it's:

 If we don't have your meter reading, we'll need to estimate your water usage based on your past patterns or base it on similar properties in your council area.
 Provide your account number, the date of your reading, your contact number, your meter serial number and, of course, your meter reading.